 Demeter (Greek) - Goddess of the harvest who possessed great knowledge of the best way to grow, preserve and harvest grain.
 She was also the devoted mother of Persephone.
 Her name reflects her nurturing personality as it means “earth mother” in Greek.

 Diana (Roman) - Goddess of the hunt and wild animals.
 She later took over from Luna as the Roman Goddess of the moon, responsible for fertility and childbirth.
-Her name means "heavenly divine," reflecting her celestial role.
+The name Diana means "heavenly divine," reflecting her celestial role.

 Eirene (Greek) - This Greek Goddess name means peace in her native language, expressing her diplomatic nature.
 Her name also often appears as Irene.

-Eos (Greek) - A sunny natured Goddess whose name means dawn.
+Eos (Greek) - A sunny natured Goddess whose name means "dawn."
+She is also known for her numerous relationships with mortals.

 Epona (Celtic) - Protector of horses, donkeys, and mules.
 She was also an ancient fertility Goddess.
-Epona's Goddess name comes from the Gaulish word epos meaning "great mare."
+Epona's Goddess name comes from the Gaullist word “epos” meaning "great mare."

 Ereshkigal (Sumerian) - Goddess of Attalu, the land of the dead and ancestral memories.
 Her name translates as "great lady under the earth."
 Irkalla is an alternative name by which this Goddess is identified.